-Primary and secondary research mentors, whom are composed of faculty within a student's lab(s), also provide evaluation, feedback, and advisement through weekly or biweekly group meetings, as well as individual meetings with students.
-Primary research mentors also provide annual formal evaluations using the Research Mentor Competency Evaluation Form (see Section XI for the form), which are completed at the end of the academic year.
-The DCT/DGS also acts as a primary advisor and back-up research mentor to all students.
+Primary and secondary research mentors, who are composed of faculty within a student's lab(s), also provide evaluation, feedback, and advisement through weekly or biweekly group meetings, as well as individual meetings with students.
+Primary research mentors also provide annual formal evaluations using the Research Mentor Competency Evaluation Form (see Section XI for the form), which are completed by September 1st of each academic year and reviewed with the students.
+The DCT also acts as a primary advisor and back-up research mentor to all students.